Getting Started¶

 1. Entities¶

 Entities are Pydantic models that represent your domain objects.
-They're decorated with @app.entity
+They're decorated with @app.entity and include rich descriptions for AI agents:

 @app.entity